Fakes, Forgeries and Counterfeits - Sovereigns

 1920 London Mint Counterfeit Sovereign - Non Existent Date

 It's always easy to tell a fake when it is of a non-existent date, or date-mintmark combination.
-With bigger images.
-Read the full article here.
+We will have a link to our article here soon.

 Buying Sovereigns on Ebay